Have Your Say – Make a Difference

 As a Committee Member, you will have an opportunity to enhance your leadership and teamwork skills, build new and stronger relationships with your peers, and learn from fellow business leaders in the Haliburton Highlands.
 You will also assist the Chamber in achieving its mission to strengthen business and community through advocacy, networking, participation, member services, and leadership.

-The Haliburton Highlands Chamber of Commerce currently has four active committees:
+The Haliburton Highlands Chamber of Commerce currently has five active committees:

 Member Services Committee

 Chair – Andrea Strano, RE/MAX North Country Realty Inc.